littlektframework/littlektframework.github.io/_docs/debugging/opengl-profiling.md

 ## Outputting Stats to the Console

-Fortunately we don't have to worry about formatting all these stats to render to the console.
+Fortunately, we don't have to worry about formatting all these stats to render to the console.
 By default, `AppStats.toString()` handles this formatting already.
 All we have to do is just add it to our logger message and it will output in a nicely formatted way.

 ```kotlin
 onRender { dt ->